AdalineL/Formula-Web/README.md

 # How to use
-run `yarn install`, `yarn run buildDev`, `yarn run buildProd`, and `yarn start` in your terminal open http://localhost:8080/ in your browser
+run `yarn install`, `yarn run buildDev`, `yarn run buildProd`, and `yarn start` in your terminal open http://localhost:8080/ in your browser.
+* (in-progress) run `export NODE_OPTIONS=--openssl-legacy-provider` in terminal if terminal gives an `digital envelope routines::unsupported` error

 # References